 The trope was established in the early 1970s, which successfully identified that there is something disturbing about ramshackle and dilapidated gas stations and diners.
 Earlier in the 20th century, these were places that were much less cynical.
 Gas stations were cheery places, where dapper uniformed young men would race out and give your car full service.
 By the time the ’60s arrived, that charming side of the gas station largely became a thing of the past, and those same buildings from the ’30s and ’40s now became eerie locales.

 This is one of the foundational horror tropes in cinema.
-The gap-toothed degenerate gas station attendant, who will be the harbinger of doom for the unfortunate travelers who come by for fuel, food, and oftentimes bad directions.
+The gap-toothed degenerate gas station attendant will be the harbinger of doom for the unfortunate travelers who come by for fuel, food, and oftentimes bad directions.
 It has been such a prevailing trope that it even has generated twists that subvert the trope, to help defy your expectations.

 Gas stations are often false refuges.
 Locations where desperate fleeing victims will try and take shelter.
 What could be a better hiding spot than a brightly fluorescent-lit small space with windows all around?
 You might be able to buy some time hiding behind the chips and beer, but the killer is going to find you before too long.